cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 |
 | ingenuity
 | Definition: the ability to invent things or solve problems in a clever way.
 |
-| miserly
-| miser [吝啬鬼，守财奴]
-| Definition: a person who hoards wealth and spend as little money as possible.
-| Usage: His miserly great-uncle proved to be worth nearly $1 million.
-|

 A :abbr:`PCC (police and crime commissioner)` had backed a proposal to